gregory-ledenev/java-class-extension/doc/static-class-extensions.md

 ```java
 StaticClassExtension.sharedInstance().addExtensionPackage(Shippable.class, "test.toys.shipment");
 ```
-**Note:** Extensions returned by `StaticClassExtension` do not directly correspond to the extension classes themselves.
+**Note:** Extensions returned by `StaticClassExtension` may not directly correspond to the extension classes themselves.
 Therefore, it is crucial not to cast these extensions.
 Instead, always utilize only the methods provided by the extension interface.

 If you need to check that an extension represents a particular object you may use the `ClassExtension.equals(Object, Object)` method:
 ```java